 Although no amount of heparin is too small to cause this reaction, HIT is more likely to occur in patients exposed to higher doses of the drug; and the longer the duration of therapy, the higher the risk.
 Furthermore, females and elderly patients appear to be at an increased risk.
 The incidence of HIT is also higher among surgical patients, and this may be due to increased platelet activation and PF4 activity due to mechanical intervention and injury.

-The most characteristic clinical feature of HIT is the thrombocytopenia.
-Platelet counts fall because macrophages consume the IgG-coated platelets and the removed by the reticuloendothelial system removes them.
+The most characteristic clinical feature of HIT is thrombocytopenia.
+Platelet counts fall because macrophages consume the IgG-coated platelets and the reticuloendothelial system removes them.
 Simultaneously, as platelets become activated, they aggregate, and the platelet count drops as thrombus forms.